ketetefid/EnigmaEncryptor/README.md

 ## Step 4: The DB implementation
 The last step was done to help us get familiar with the procedure, as debugging with a full setup might become very time-consuming.
 Now that we have been able to make use of the Enigma library, we will construct a database where the information for the encrypted files will be stored.
-When the user uploads the file, through a post request to our server, the encrypted file info will be placed in a table.
+When the user uploads a file, through a post request to our server, the encrypted file info will be placed in a table.
 In return, a unique ID about the uploaded file (which will be retrieved from the server) and the encryption key (which is extracted in the browser) will be given back to the user.
 This will enable him/her to request a download later by submitting the ID and the key.
 In the `php` folder, populate a file named `upload.php` with the following content:
 ```php
 <?php